 In suspense or thrillers, read the romance section if there is a romance involved.

 In romance, I'm a hard sell.
 Read the "don't send me" list carefully.
 I'm more interested in a historical romance than a modern romance, but I will read either.
 I don't want the focus of the woman's life to be "I must have that handsome hunk."
 The woman doesn't have to be kick-ass, but I don't like authors who make their smart women suddenly act like an imbecile ("Gee, I know he's trying to kill me, but maybe I should walk right up to him so he can grab me" sort of stupid) just so the hero can come save the day.

 Since paranormal romances are popular, I'll state that I don't find it appealing when vampires, werewolves, zombies, demons, or other traditionally evil beings are portrayed as good.
 If they are evil, then I'm okay with it.
 If all of their kind but them are evil, then I'm willing to consider it.
 If they're what traditional fantasy once called shape-shifters, then I don't care if they're good or evil.

 In horror, western, women's fiction, or other unlisted genre, I'm probably not interested in reviewing them on this blog, so please don't send them without checking with me first.

 DON'T SEND ME

 I have some rather strong personal preferences.
-I'm not interested in reading books that contain explicit material (a body-part by body-part description of sex).
+I'm not interested in reading books that contain explicit sexual material (a body-part by body-part description of sex).
 I also don't like reading novels where people have sex at the drop of a hat and there are no consequences (STDs, pregnancy risks; emotional trauma) to doing so afterward.
 If there are realistic consequences, then I'm fine with it.